Study Timer

 - Can I save a routine I built?

 - Yes.
-The list of segments saves automatically to this browser, and is there when you come back.
+The list of segments saves automatically in this browser, so you see the same list when you open the page again on this device.

 - How long can a single segment be?